 Here's some tips and info I came up with after my most recent project.

 1. Transfer Sheets

 Standard gold leaf sheets come in a 10 or 11cm square, on a backing sheet that is very close to that same size.
 It can be tricky to handle without getting your fingers on the leaf itself and harder yet to apply it perfectly when you can't see exactly where the leaf is landing while you're applying it.

-Transfer sheets on the other hand, are about a quarter the size of the backing sheet meaning you can grab it from any side and place it whilst looking through the see-through backing sheet to your work underneath.
+Transfer sheets on the other hand, are smaller than the size of the backing sheet, meaning you can grab it from any side and place it whilst looking through the see-through backing sheet to your work underneath.

 A full size sheet vs. transfer sheet